Restore Bone to Weakened Maxillofacial Regions

 Proper dental implant placement requires that the bone that supports teeth is healthy and properly shaped for the implant.
 When a tooth is missing, the jaw bone shortens and narrows over time.
 In these and other situations, bone grafting may be required to rebuild or maintain the supporting bone, to allow for successful placement of dental implants.

 At Southern Oral & Facial Surgery, we offer several bone grafting treatments to help patients with varying needs become candidates for implant-supported procedures.
-Dr. Clark, Dr. Young, Dr. Lewallen, and Dr. Bailey design a custom treatment plan for every patient to ensure optimum, personalized results.
-We have offices in Franklin and Thompson’s Station, TN, where our team is happy to help you achieve better oral and overall health.
-Contact our offices now to schedule your consultation.
+Dr. Clark, Dr. Young, and Dr. Lewallen design a custom treatment plan for every patient to ensure optimum, personalized results.

 What Is a Bone Graft?